dgaydukov/cert-aws/sa/README.md

 * vpc endpoint service (add ec2 (with basic httpd service)+NLB and share it to vpc from another region)
 * route53 resolver
 * create cognito identity with cognito user pool and other social providers (use basic java app to test it).
 Looks like cognito identity doesn't have it's own credentials but use credentials from IdP (https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)
-* asg with both on-demand and spot instances (when no spot avaialbe run on-demand)
 * add cross-account access to s3
 * create codepipeline with cf template and use codedeploy/beanstalk as deploy stage (compare them)
 * what is stronger bucket policy or acl (it should be that explicit deny always overwrites allow)